Computer Technology & Electronics

 Coles Notes Version: Back in 2005, Google wanted to put their Google

-Talk app on Apple's iPhone (via the iTunes store) but Steve Jobs refused because the app would allow
+Talk app on Apple's iPhone (via the iTunes store) but Steve Jobs refused because the app would allow people to make free long distance calls via

-people to make free long distance calls via the internet (Jobs was certain this app would cause problems with one of the
+the internet (Jobs was certain this app would cause problems with one of the iPhone's main financial backers, "Cingular Wireless", which was a division of AT&T.) In

-Apple: either allow Google Talk to be placed on the iPhone or we (Google) will produce a competing product called the gPhone.
+2006, Google made an ultimatum to Apple: either allow Google Talk to be placed on the iPhone or we (Google) will produce a competing product called the gPhone.

 Apple refused which caused Google to purchase California Linux vendor Android